-The following report serves as the Evesham Township Fire District No. 1 Standard of Cover (SOC) document.
-On February 27, 2020, the Evesham Township Board of Fire Commissioners tasked the Fire Chief and his Command Staff with developing the Standard of Cover.
+The following report serves as the Evesham Township Fire District No. 1 Standard of Cover document.
+The Evesham Township Board of Fire Commissioners tasked the Fire Chief with developing a Standard of Cover in 2020.
+Following a lengthy development, review and revision process, this document was adopted by the Board of Fire Commissioners on July 8th, 2021.

-The Center for Fire Accreditation International (CFAI) defines the process, known as "deployment analysis," as written procedures which determine the distribution and concentration of fixed and mobile resources of an organization.
-The purpose for completing such a document is to assist the agency in ensuring a safe and effective response force for fire suppression, emergency medical services, and specialty response situations, in addition to homeland security issues.
+One of the issues historically faced by emergency services is that of defining levels of service for the community it serves.
+The Center for Fire Accreditation International (CFAI) defines this process, known as "deployment analysis," as written procedures which determine the distribution and concentration of fixed and mobile resources of an organization.
+The resultant deployment analysis is documented as a Standard of Cover.
+The purpose for completing a Standard of Cover is to assist the agency in the deployment of a safe and effective response force for fire suppression, emergency medical services, specialty response situations, and homeland security issues.
+In summary, the Standard of Cover consists of a rational, systematic way to describe decisions made regarding the deployment of resources in relation to the potential demand placed on them by the type of risk and historical needs of the community.

-Creating a Standard of Cover document requires that a number of areas be researched, studied, and evaluated.
+Creating a Standard of Cover document requires that several areas be researched, studied, and evaluated.
 The following report will begin with an overview of both the community and the agency.
 Following this overview, the agency will discuss areas such as risk assessment, critical task analysis, agency service level objectives, and distribution and concentration measures.
 The agency will provide documentation of reliability studies and historical performance through charts and graphs.
-The report will conclude with policy recommendations.
+The report concludes with desired performance objectives.